Antartical/ratatouille/readme.md

 ## Ratatouille in a nutshell

-Ratatoille is ready to teach you how to cooking healthy.
+Ratatouille is ready to teach you how to cooking healthy.
 This service allow us to perform our own recipes or explore new ones.
 Moreover this application lets you to contact with nutricionists in order to balance your diet.